Lawang Sewu

 Lawang Sewu (Note: Administratiegebouw van de N.V.
 Nederlandsch-Indische Spoorweg Maatschappij te Samarang) (ꦭꦮꦁꦱꦺꦮꦸ) is a former office building in Semarang, Central Java, Indonesia.
 It was a head office of the Dutch East Indies Railway Co.
 (Nederlandsch-Indische Spoorweg Maatschappij/NIS) and is owned by the national railway company Kereta Api Indonesia (KAI).
-Its predecessor, Djawatan Kereta Api, was seized every rail transport infrastructures and offices from Dutch occupation.
+Its predecessor, Djawatan Kereta Api, seized every rail transport infrastructures and offices from Dutch occupation.
 Today the building is used as a museum and heritage railway gallery, currently operated by Heritage Unit of KAI and its subsidiary KAI Wisata.

 Etymology

 The Javanese word lawang sewu is a nickname for the building, which means "a thousand doors".
 The name comes from its design, with numerous doors and arcs.
 The building has about 600 large windows.